rhntn/empire-earth-turkiye/README.md

 # Empire Earth Türkiye Edition

-Empire Earth Türkiye is an independent, unofficial community project, it has not been developed, endorsed, or approved by Rebellion, NeoEE, or any other rights holders.
+Empire Earth Türkiye is an independent, unofficial community edition built on **Empire Earth: The Art of Conquest** and **NeoEE**, combining a complete Turkish localization with NeoEE's modern system compatibility and community features in a single package, it has not been developed, endorsed, or approved by Rebellion, NeoEE, or any other rights holders.

 The Empire Earth name, logo, artwork, and game content are the property of their respective rights holders.